Entering the European market for table grapes

 - Follow the South African harvest if you share a similar season.
 Excessive yields will push prices down.
 But climatic issues in South Africa, such as drought, can increase the need for importers to find alternative supply sources.

-Peru is a relative newcomer in the international grape market, but quickly gained a strong position in the European market.
-Peru’s grape production increased rapidly and is forecasted to reach 700,000 tonnes in 2021/22.
+Peru is a relative newcomer in the international grape market, but the country has quickly gained a strong position in the European market.
+Peru’s grape production has increased quickly and is expected to reach 775 thousand tonnes in 2023/24.

-Most of the production is exported.
-Peru has no other option than to export the table grapes because the local market opportunities are very limited.
-However, Peruvian grape volumes have grown so large that at peak supply, they affect the exporting potential and profitability of suppliers, not only in Peru, but also in Brazil, Chile and South Africa.
+Most of Peru’s table grape production is exported because domestic market opportunities are very limited.
+However, Peruvian grape production volumes have grown so large that at peak supply, they affect the exporting potential and profitability of suppliers, because volumes are so large that prices go down.
+Not only in Peru but in Brazil, Chile and South Africa as well.

 The main markets for Peru are the United States and Europe.
-European import of Peruvian table grapes increased from 56,000 tonnes in 2017 to 132,000 tonnes in 2022.
-According to the Peruvian table grape producer and exporter association (PROVID), Peru’s growth can be attributed to their extended seasons and continuous varietal renovation.
-In the 2021/22 season, exports of white seedless grapes increased by 37% and those of red seedless grapes by 14%.
+Fresh grape exports to Europe grew from 118,000 tonnes in 2019 to 150,000 tonnes in 2023.
+According to the Peruvian table grape producer and exporter association (PROVID), Peru’s growth can be attributed to its extended seasons and continuous varietal renovation.

 A competitive advantage in Peru is the stable, desert-like climate.
 Thanks to two different growing regions, Peru has an extensive supply season.
-In Europe they are mainly on the market between November and March – with grapes from the main production region in Ica.
+In Europe, Peruvian grapes are mainly on the market between November and March – with crops from the main production region in Ica.
 The main concern for European buyers is the lack of sustainable water sources in Ica, which can be a reason for them to import from alternative sources.

 Tip:

 - Try to avoid the peak supply period from Peru, if you can.
-Peru will likely play a more dominant role in supplying to the European market and their growing volumes can easily cause oversupply.
+In this period, Peru is relatively dominant in the European market and its large production volumes may cause oversupply.

 Indian grapes are essential to fill the supply gap between South Africa and Egypt.
 The supply window is short and sometimes reduced due to early and late varieties in competing countries with overlapping harvest seasons.
-Importers in Europe also turn to India when Chile and South Africa do not meet the required volumes or price-quality combination.
+Importers in Europe also turn to India when South Africa and Chile do not meet the required volumes or price-quality combination.

 Tip:

-- Diversify your export markets, especially if you cannot fall back on the domestic consumption in your country.
+- Diversify your export markets, especially if you cannot fall back on domestic consumption.

 Egypt is increasingly competing at the beginning of the European grape season.
-The country is price-competitive and has taken steps in improving quality and food safety by investing in post-harvest processes.
-The extended Egyptian season is mainly of concern to Spanish and Italian grape growers, forcing them to specialise and innovate to remain competitive.
+The country is price-competitive and has taken steps to improve quality and food safety by investing in post-harvest processes.
+Egypt’s early grape varieties are harvested from late May to September, and its late varieties from late June to November.
+This extended season is mainly of concern to Spanish and Italian grape growers, forcing them to specialise and innovate to remain competitive.

 Which companies are you competing with?